freiburgermsu/PHREEQC/README.md

 #### make_reactive_transport

-The make_reactive_transport function of the input file notebook parameterizes both code blocks.
-The function parameterizes either the Dow-DuPont FILMTEC BW30-400 RO module, which was selected as an archetypical industrial standard, or a customized module with guided prompts through the notebook interface.
-The input parameters are then calculated into module characteristics that govern the transport properties of the code.
+The make_reactive_transport function generates both REACTION code blocks and the TRANSPORT code block.
+The function enables users to either simulate desalination through a  Dow-DuPont FILMTEC BW30-400 RO module, which is an archetype, or customize a module parameters through prompts in the notebook interface.
+The function contains a multitude of backend calculations that interpret permeate flux properties from the module parameters.
+The function currently only parameterizes single-domain model reactive transport.

-The REACTION blocks critically define the permeate fluxes of H¬2O from each module cell.
-The TRANSPORT block defines the spatiotemporal simulation variables like module distance and simulation timesteps, which are either directly or indirectly parameterized by user inputs.
-Simulations between seconds and a month in Figures S21-S22 were conducted through permutations of the TRANSPORT block.
-The removal of the TRANSPORT block while retaining the REACTION blocks simulates evaporation, where mineral precipitation occurs in the absence of feed flow or transport phenomena.
-Evaporation of Figure S7 was a crucial internal validation of transport scaling in Figure S8 at an equivalent CF.

-The reactive transport of desalination can be modeled in either the single domain or the dual domain.
-A single-domain model considers the CP and bulk solution as a single blended solution while the dual-domain model differentiates the CP and the bulk solutions through parameterizing one set of cells [1,n],n∈W for the bulk solution and a second set of cells [n+2,m],m∈W>n+2 for the CP.
-The dual domain model contains additional parameters of the volume fractions between the bulk and CP solutions and of the rate of solvent exchange, termed the exchange  factor ε_F, between the bulk and CP solutions.

-	SELECTED_OUTPUT block

-The SELECTED_OUTPUT block prints simulation data in a tab-delimited text file.
-The block importantly differentiates simulations that examine scaling throughout the module distance versus simulations that examine effluent brine.
-The make_selected_output function of the input file notebook importantly prompts whether brine or scaling will be simulated and to name the output file.

-	Export
+#### make_selected_output

+The make_selected_output function defines the data and the name of the output SELECTED_OUTPUT file.
+The SELECTED_OUTPUT file contains simulation data in a tab-delimited text file that is imported in the "Output processing" file and interpreted for simulation results.

+#### export

-The export function of the input file notebook exports the PHREEQC input file.
-The function both prints the complete input PHREEQC code in the notebook interface and exports the input code with a predefined naming structure of the day’s date, the simulated water body selection, brine or scaling simulation perspective, and a whole number that increases incrementally for each exported file of the otherwise same name.
-The input file is saved as PQI file which denotes an iPHREEQC input file.
+The export function exports the generated PHREEQC input file.
+The function simultaneously prints the complete input PHREEQC code in the notebook interface for the user's review and exports the input file with a predefined naming structure of the day’s date, the simulated water body selection, brine or scaling simulation perspective, and a whole number that increases incrementally until a unique name is achieved.
+The input file is saved as PQI file which denotes an iPHREEQC input file, although, the file extension is also aceptable for batch software versions of PHREEQC.